Colorado State Highway 14: Route description

 Going eastward from Muddy Pass southeast of Steamboat Springs, it transverses through North Park, first going northeast to Walden, then southeast through Gould along the valley of the Michigan River.
 It then transverses along the southern end of the Medicine Bow Mountains at Cameron Pass, where it enters Larimer County.
 It then descends through the pass to the northwest along the valley of Joe Wright Creek to Chambers Lake, traveling through the mountains along the valley of the Cache la Poudre River and passing through the Poudre Canyon.
 It joins U.S. Highway 287 southbound at Teds Place, a longtime local landmark just east of the mouth of the Poudre Canyon.
 It is concurrent with U.S. Route 287 southward to Fort Collins, where it splits from 287, going east from downtown Fort Collins along East Mulberry Street and reaching Interstate 25 at exit 269.
 East of I-25, it enters Weld County and passes through Ault, where it intersects U.S. Highway 85.
 East of Ault, it enters a sparsely populated area of the high plains in eastern Weld County, where it passes through three small towns, Briggsdale, New Raymer, and Stoneham.
 Along this stretch it passes alongside several parcels of the Pawnee National Grasslands.
 Its eastern terminus at Sterling is in central Logan County, along the South Platte River, just across the river from Interstate 76.

 History

 The section of the road in Fort Collins that is concurrent with Jefferson Street and Riverside Avenue follows a section of the Overland Trail, a stage route and emigrant trail used in the 1860s.
 The section in Fort Collins was known as the "Denver Road".

 The section up the Poudre Canyon was built in the 1920s.
+Baldwin Tunnel is an unlined hard rock tunnel at milepost 107.3.
+Originally completed in 1916 as only one lane wide, it was widened to two lanes in 1951.

 The route as a Colorado state highway was established in the 1920s from its current western terminus all the way to Nebraska.
 In 1926, US 38 took over its routing from Sterling, its current eastern terminus, to Nebraska.
 The route was paved in 1936 from Fort Collins to Ault.
 The entire route was paved by 1963, and the eastern section of the route concurrent with U.S. Highway 6 east of Sterling was eliminated in 1968.
 The only gap left was eliminated in 1979.